Agustin-Mor/ASL-Finger-Spelling-Recognition/README.md

    Run the `data-extraction.ipynb` notebook to extract the raw ASL hand gesture data.
 This step pulls data from images and converts them into a usable format for the model.

 2. **Data Preprocessing**:
    Once the data is extracted, preprocess it by running `data-preprocess.ipynb`.
-This step cleans, normalizes, and formats the data for model training.
+This step cleans, scales, and formats the data for model training.

 3. **Model Training**:
    Train the machine learning model by running the `generate-model.ipynb` notebook.
 This will create and train a model using the preprocessed data.
 If you don’t want to train your own model, a pre-trained model with 95% accuracy is provided.